miccaldas/cli_diary/cli_diary/md_posts/service_monitoring_epilogue.md

 if __name__ == "__main__":
     delete()
 ```
-I did something similar to the 'add service' function, that makes this look like
-a minimalist triumph, and rewrote the 'main' function, that, from all things
+I also rewrote the`'main` function, that,
+from all things that I don't understand,
-that I don't understand, it's the one I don't understand the most.
+it's the one I don't understand the most.
-But, conversations to have another time.